bobg/taggo/Readme.md

 ## Findings

-This section describes the different findings that vtag may report.
+This section describes the different findings that taggo may report.

 ### ℹ️ Module path: ...